Shin Megami Tensei: Strange Journey: Release

 Strange Journey released on October 8, 2009 in Japan, and March 23, 2010 in North America.
 The first information on a new title in the series appeared in the form of a teaser site created on July 16, 2009 for the Japanese Atlus website, depicting Earth with a large hole in the bottom.
 Using the page's source code and locating an unused graphic, it was deciphered the game's title was Strange Journey and confirmed it to be a Megami Tensei title.
 A week later, Atlus officially announced the game for the DS, clearing up a rumor among fans that the title was an entry in the Persona series.

 The game's North American release, along with a release window, was announced in November 2009.
 For its release, the ESRB rated the game "M for Mature".
 This made the game the tenth Nintendo DS game to earn the rating.
 Alongside the bonus CD, Atlus revealed a mini-poster exclusive to GameStop customers who purchased the game through street stores and online.
 After release, Atlus gave away exclusive demon passwords to fans to unlock otherwise inaccessible demons during gameplay.

 The English localization was handled by Atlus USA, led by Nich Maragos and Yu Namba.
 During translation, the team had a mixed experience translating the katakana names.
 While names such as "Williams" were easy, names such as "Skogsra", a demon based on a Scandinavian forest spirit, proved a challenge and required specific research on the name's origins.
 Some of the localization choices were made due to the team's knowledge of Ishida's enthusiasm for western culture.
 They also needed to create varied speaking styles for the various demons, from middle English to a more modern vernacular, which proved a time-consuming process.

-An enhanced port for the Nintendo 3DS, titled Shin Megami Tensei: Strange Journey Redux, was released in Japan in October 2017 and has been released in North America and Europe on May 15 and 18, 2018, respectively.
-It features voice acting, new demons, new illustrations, new routes and endings and a new character.